 The MCH Program has strong links with many public and private health organizations in the Northwest.
 Practicum placements and thesis research can involve working with local and state health departments, area hospitals, private and community health centers, and other regional programs.

 Because the field of MCH is interdisciplinary, our students complete course work within the School of Public Health and may take courses in other schools within the University of Washington, such as nursing, social work, and psychology, to gain in-depth knowledge of specific topics and populations.
-Students also acquire knowledge and skills in ethical conduct, leadership, and oral and written communication through course work, program-sponsored outreach activities, and in joint sessions with other University of Washington MCH leadership programs in neurodevelopmental disabilities, pediatric pulmonary care, and pediatric dentistry.
+Students also acquire knowledge and skills in ethical conduct, leadership, and oral and written communication through course work, program-sponsored outreach activities, and in joint sessions with other University of Washington MCH leadership programs in neurodevelopmental disabilities, nutrition, and adolescent health, and pediatric pulmonary care.